-- damage to the urethra, vagina, or bladder
+- damage to your urethra, vagina, or bladder

-Discuss these risks with your doctor before having anterior vaginal wall repair.
-Most often, the benefits of the surgery outweigh the risks.
+Discuss these risks with your doctor before having an anterior vaginal wall repair.

-You will be required to fast for a period before surgery, usually at least eight hours.
-You should also stop taking aspirin, ibuprofen, and naproxen several days before your surgery date.
+Your doctor will probably ask you to fast for at least eight hours before your surgery.
+You should also stop taking aspirin, ibuprofen, and naproxen several days before your surgery.
 This will reduce your risk of experiencing excessive bleeding.
 Ask your doctor about proper medication usage if you take warfarin or other blood-thinning medications.

-Surgical repair of the vagina is performed under either a general or spinal anesthetic.
-Under general anesthetic, you are asleep and experience no pain.
-Under a spinal anesthetic, you are numb below the waist and unable to feel pain, but you will be awake.
+Anterior vaginal wall repair is performed under general or spinal anesthetic.
+Under general anesthetic, you’re asleep and experience no pain.
+Under a spinal anesthetic, you’re numb below your waist and unable to feel pain, but you’re awake.

-The surgeon will make an incision in the front wall of the vagina.
-He or she will replace the bladder or urethra to its normal location through the incision.
-Surgical stitches in the tissues between the vagina and bladder help hold the organs in place.
-Your surgeon may remove additional vaginal tissue in order to tighten the muscles and ligaments effectively.
+Your surgeon will make an incision in the front wall of your vagina.
+They’ll reposition your bladder or urethra to its normal location through the incision.
+Surgical stitches in the tissues between your vagina and bladder will help hold your organs in place.
+Your surgeon may also remove additional vaginal tissue.
+This can help tighten your muscles and ligaments effectively.

-You will most likely remain in the hospital for several days following anterior vaginal wall repair.
-Your bladder will most likely be traumatized by the surgery, and you’ll need to use a catheter for one to two days.
-A catheter is a small tube that is placed in your bladder to remove urine from your body.
+You’ll most likely remain in the hospital for several days after anterior vaginal wall repair.
+Your bladder may be affected by the surgery, and you may need to use a catheter for one to two days.
+A catheter is a small tube that’s placed in your bladder to remove urine from your body.

-A liquid diet is common after prolapse surgery.
-Once you are able to urinate and have normal bowel movements, you can resume a regular diet.
+It’s common to be on a liquid diet after this surgery.
+Once you’re able to urinate and have normal bowel movements, you can resume a regular diet.